Graduates - Frequently Asked Questions

 There are a number of different workstreams for graduates.
 When making an online application, information on these workstreams will be provided and you will be asked to select one of them.
 You should select the one you feel is most suitable to your qualifications and interests.

 What does the induction programme involve?

-All graduates will participate in a three week induction programme, starting at the beginning of September.
+All graduates will participate in a one week induction programme, starting at the beginning of September.
 This gives all graduates the opportunity to learn more about each product division within Renishaw and the different processes.
 There will also be opportunities for team building and to meet past graduates, apprentices and managers.